How do fuel cards work for employees?

 • Rack up reward points – at participating stores, a driver will be able to claim rewards points when they purchase fuel and other items on a fuel card.
 This includes Nectar points at Sainsbury’s, Morrisons More points at Morrisons and Tesco Clubcard points at Tesco.

 Employees can fill up at various fuel stations, depending on which fuel card they have.
 Some cards provide access to just the stations of a single fuel supplier, such as Shell, although further third-party sites may be added.
 Other cards provide access to a wider range of fuel stations across the UK.
-For example, the Keyfuels card provides access to all Morrisons sites, selected Shell, Esso, BP, and Co-operative stations, as well as 20 Moto motorway sites.

 We also offer a Supermarket fuel card, which provides access to over 1,300 Sainsbury’s, Tesco and Morrisons fuel sites.